CBorum/cbdb/README.md

 # Description
 My implementation has two binaries that respectively write to and read from the db.
+On writes the key and value is binary encoded and appended to a database file, afterwards recognizing how many bytes was written and saving the offset and length of the content in a hashmap on the key value.
+When reading, the key provided is searched for in the in-memory hashmap, returning the offset and how many bytes that should be read.
+On every write the Database struct is persisted to an index file, which also contains the currect byte offset.

 # Usage
 ## In Go environment